Installation in the Cotswolds

 The Control Panel

 This sewage treatment plant has a twin pump outlet controlled via 4 float switches, in the case of a fault, an alarm will sound and beacon light will flash.
-In addition, the blower unit is managed via the Kingspan Klargester control panel, this informs the user of any faults via a digital display.

 The Finished Surfaces